Collaborative Lossless LLM Inference Serving with Offloading-based Pipeline Parallelism on Edge Devices: Conclusion

 \begin{IEEEbiography}[{ }]{Mingyu Sun} is currently pursuing the M.S. degree with the School of Computer Science and Technology, Shandong University.
 He received his B.S. degree in Shandong University.
 His research interests include collaborative inference and distributed systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiao Zhang} is now an associate professor in the School of Computer Science and Technology, Shandong University.
 His research interests include edge intelligence, distributed learning and federated learning.
-He has published more than 60 papers in the prestigious refereed journals and conference proceedings, such as IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Mobile Computing, NeurIPS, ICML, SIGKDD, UBICOMP, and INFOCOM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shen Qu} is currently an undergraduate student in the School of Computer Science and Technology, Shandong University.
+He has published more than 70 papers in the prestigious refereed journals and conference proceedings, such as IEEE Transactions on Services Computing, IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Mobile Computing, NeurIPS, ICML, SIGKDD, UBICOMP, and INFOCOM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Shen Qu} is currently an undergraduate student in the School of Computer Science and Technology, Shandong University.
 His research interests include distributed learning and edge computing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yan Li} is currently pursuing the Ph.D. degree with the School of Computer Science and Technology, Shandong University.
 He received his B.S. degree in Shandong University.
 His research interests include collaborative learning and distributed systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mengbai Xiao}, Ph.D., is a Professor in the School of Computer Science and Technology at Shandong University, China.
 He received the Ph.D. degree in Computer Science from George Mason University in 2018, and the M.S. degree in Software Engineering from University of Science and Technology of China in 2011.
 He was a postdoctoral researcher at the HPCS Lab, the Ohio State University.
 His research interests include multimedia systems, parallel and distributed systems.
-He has published papers in prestigious conferences such as USENIX ATC, ACM Multimedia, IEEE ICDE, IEEE ICDCS, IEEE INFOCOM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yuan Yuan} received the BSc degrees from the School of Mathematical Sciences, Shanxi University in 2016, and the Ph.D. degree from the School of Computer Science and Technology, Shandong University, Qingdao, China, in 2021.
+He has published papers in prestigious conferences such as USENIX ATC, ACM Multimedia, IEEE ICDE, IEEE ICDCS, IEEE INFOCOM. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yanwei Zheng} received the Ph.D. degree from Beihang University in January 2019, supervised by Prof. Zhang Xiong.
+He is currently an Associate Professor in the School of Computer Science and Technology, Shandong University.
+His research interests include computer vision, visual-and-language navigation, and object-goal visual navigation. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yuan Yuan} received the BSc degrees from the School of Mathematical Sciences, Shanxi University in 2016, and the Ph.D. degree from the School of Computer Science and Technology, Shandong University, Qingdao, China, in 2021.
 She is currently an Associate Professor with School of Artificial Intelligence, Shandong University.
 Her research interests include distributed computing and distributed machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Dongxiao Yu} received the B.S. degree in 2006 from the School of Mathematics, Shandong University and the Ph.D degree in 2014 from the Department of Computer Science, The University of Hong Kong.
 He became an associate professor in the School of Computer Science and Technology, Huazhong University of Science and Technology, in 2016.
 He is currently a professor in the School of Computer Science and Technology, Shandong University.
 His research interests include edge intelligence, distributed computing and data mining. \end{IEEEbiography}